-The first courses in fine arts at the University of Oklahoma were given as early as 1893 in what was called the Musical Department, which was renamed the School of Music in 1899.
-The addition of courses in painting, drawing, oratory and dramatic work dictated a change of name to the School of Fine Arts in 1903.
-Established as the College of Fine Arts in 1924, the fourth college founded at the university, the college was renamed the Weitzenhoffer Family College of Fine Arts in 2004 in honor of the Weitzenhoffer family, which has given extraordinary support to the college as well as to every area of the university.
+The first courses in fine arts at the University of Oklahoma were given as early as 1893 in what was called the Musical Department, renamed the School of Music in 1899.
+The addition of courses in painting, drawing, oratory, and dramatic work dictated a change of name to the School of Fine Arts in 1903.
+Established as the College of Fine Arts in 1924, the fourth college founded at the university, the college was renamed the Weitzenhoffer Family College of Fine Arts in 2004 in honor of the Weitzenhoffer family, which has given extraordinary support to the college as well as to many areas of the university.

 Today, the college offers the largest and most comprehensive fine arts program in the state and the region.
 The college faculty, with 104 members, is the second largest faculty at the University of Oklahoma.
-The faculty consists of artists and scholars who are outstanding in their fields and committed to the education of young artists.
-The college is proud of its students, of whom 4 percent are National Merit Scholars.
+They are artists and scholars who are outstanding in their fields and committed to the education of young artists.
+The college is proud of its students, of whom 4 percent are National Merit Scholars and are recruited nationwide.

 The college is composed of the OU School of Visual Arts, School of Dance, Peggy V. Dow Helmerich School of Drama, School of Music, and the A. Max Weitzenhoffer School of Musical Theatre.
 Because the college is part of a major research university, students profit from many opportunities to study in areas outside the arts.

 The OU School of Visual Arts, which from 1924 to 1928 was known as the School of Painting and Design, was named the School of Art in 1929.
 The school offers comprehensive professional programs in film and video, photography, visual communications, studio arts and art history.
 The faculty is composed of teaching artists and art historians whose knowledge, leadership and skills create a classroom and studio environment that is creative and challenging.
 In fall 1999, the then School of Art opened the Charles M. Russell Center for the Study of Art of the American West.
 The center offers the nation’s first university-based program dedicated to the field of American art history as it relates to the Western United States.
 The OU School of Visual Arts hosts an impressive array of outstanding visiting artists through the Jerome and Wanda Otey Westheimer Chair for Distinguished Visiting Artists, established in 2004.
-In the fall of 2007, the school was renamed the School of Art and Art History.
-In 2016, the school was renamed the OU School of Visual Arts.
+In the fall of 2007, the school was renamed the School of Art and Art History, and the OU School of Visual Arts, in 2016.

 The Peggy V. Dow Helmerich School of Drama is the second oldest university dramatic training institution in the nation.
 The school traces its roots to 1903 and the “Program of Elocution and Expression.”
 In 1924, the same year the College of Fine Arts was established, the program became known as the School of Dramatic Art, officially changing its name to the School of Drama in 1937.

-A distinguished lineage of alumni have helped established a nationally recognized reputation for excellence.
-The School boasts Academy Award, Tony Award and Emmy Award-winning graduates among its alumni body, including Van Heflin, Alice Ghostly, A. Max Weitzenhoffer, Dennis Weaver, Rance Howard, Lou Antonio, Ronnie Clare Edwards, Larry Drake and James Garner.
+A distinguished lineage of alumni has helped established a nationally recognized reputation for excellence.
+The school boasts Academy Award, Tony Award and Emmy Award-winning graduates among its alumni body, including Van Heflin, Alice Ghostly, A. Max Weitzenhoffer, Dennis Weaver, Rance Howard, Lou Antonio, Ronnie Clare Edwards, Larry Drake and James Garner.

 In spring 2003, the school was honored by the native Oklahoman and distinguished actor James Garner with the establishment of the James Garner Professor of Drama.

 The School of Music presents over 200 recitals and concerts each year.
 A full complement of faculty artists and scholars offers instruction in all traditional instruments and voice, music education, music history, music composition and music theory.
 The school is housed in the magnificent Stanley B. Catlett Music Center, which was dedicated in fall 1998 with special guest performances by Marilyn Horne and Van Cliburn.
 In the fall of 1999, a series of recitals by distinguished concert organists, including Dame Gillian Weir, inaugurated the Mildred Andrews Boggess Memorial Organ.
-In the fall of 2009, the school hosted an organ dedication and celebration of the newly installed Möller Opus 5819 municipal symphonic organ.
+Students and faculty are frequent recipients of state, regional, national, and international awards.